tr1s/tris-webpack-boilerplate/README.md

 ### Favicon generation

-This is a great plugic that generations every single icon you'll ever need based off one image.
+This is a great plugin that generations every single icon you'll ever need based off one image source.
 In my `src/images/` folder I have a `tris-package.svg` that I input into the [favicons-webpack-plugin](https://github.com/jantimon/favicons-webpack-plugin).

 It will generate icons for apple, android, chrome, firefox, twitter, windows, you name it.
 It will generate each in all different sizes and import them directly into your website head where they belong.
 Twitter and windows are set to false but default, so I changed them to true just to cover all the bases just in-case.

-Note: this dramatically increasing the build time.
+Note: this dramatically increases the build time.
 Which is understandable considering how much it is doing under the hood and how much time it is saving you in the long run.
-Don't be surprised if your `npm run build` takes 20-40 seconds.
+Don't be surprised if your `npm run build` takes 20 seconds longer than usual.

 ```js
 /* webpack.prod.js */